-- According to some academic and on the field researches, the minimum wage for living in Istanbul on the edge of the poverty is 2,385 TL and 3,750 TL for normal living like a human for an average family with 2 kids,
+- According to some academic and on the field researches, the minimum wage for living in Istanbul on the edge of the poverty is around 26,485 TL (as of December 2022) for an average family with 2 kids, and hunger threshold is around 8,130 TL.

-Istanbul was ranked 154th over 208 cities in the world in the June 2019 Mercer Cost of Living Survey (was 163rd over 209 cities in 2018).
+Istanbul was ranked 173rd over 206 cities in the world in the 2021 Mercer Cost of Living Survey (was 156th in 2020).
 Cost of Living Survey is a survey that measures the costs of more than 200 items in comparison such as the costs of housing, transportation, food, clothing, house goods, entertainment and more.
 So it gives an idea for you to make a comparison between the other major cities in the world.
-Istanbul was ranked 163rd on the previous year, so it means that Istanbul is more expensive than 2018.

 As there is an excellent exchange rate between the Turkish lira and the other major currencies like USD, EUR and GBP, it is very easy for many expats and Istanbul newcomers from rich countries to experience a cheap, easy and maybe luxurious lifestyle in Istanbul.
 Before we start looking at average costs of living in Istanbul, we should focus on some factors.